microsoft/vscode-wiki/Roadmap.md

 * [x] Update all extensions and keep all extensisons up-to-date actions
 * [x Support for "extension packs”, collections of extensions and settings
 * [x] Improved documentation for [language based extensions](http://code.visualstudio.com/docs/extensions/language-support)
-* Improve the [Marketplace](https://marketplace.visualstudio.com/vscode) experience for discovering and installing extensions

 For extension developers: